 A few miles west of Old Town Havana is El Aljibe, a state-owned, open-air restaurant popular with tourists for the family style roast chicken, served the same way for over 60 years.

-The first time I heard about El Aljibe was while watching Anthony Bourdain’s show ‘Parts Unknown.’
+The first time I heard about El Aljibe was while watching Anthony Bourdain’s show ‘Parts Unknown’ when he visited Havana, Cuba.
 When I saw Anthony eating perfectly roasted chicken marinated in a secret orange sauce and luscious black beans, I knew I had to try this place.

 If you don’t have a rental car, and you are staying in Old Havana, you will have to catch a taxi to reach El Aljibe.
 The restaurant was located in the residential neighborhood of Miramar, about 11 kilometers (6.8 miles) west of Old Havana.
 A private taxi from my Airbnb near Plaza Vieja set me back 5 CUC ($5).
 For those who don’t mind sharing a taxi (taxi particulars or taxi colectivo), the fare should be 10-20 CUP (moneda nacional) or around 50 cents to $1 per person.